-National Dengue Day, 16th May, is an initiative by the Ministry of Health and Family Welfare to raise awareness about dengue in India.
-On this day, aside from the symptoms and signs of dengue, measures to prevent the disease and the government's plan to control its spread before widespread transmission are also discussed and shared.
+National Dengue Day is an initiative by the Ministry of Health and Family Welfare, Government of India, to raise awareness about dengue in the country.
+Dengue Day is celebrated on 16th May each year.
+On this day, measures taken to prevent the disease and the government's plan to control it before widespread transmission are also discussed.

 - People infected with dengue must rest as much as possible, drink plenty of fluids, and take paracetamol to control fever and relieve pain.

 - The most common symptom of dengue is fever.

 - Other symptoms include vomiting, nausea, aches, rashes, and pain.

 - The symptoms of dengue can last for 2-7 days.
 Most people affected with dengue recover after around a week.

 - It is important to note that about 1 in 20 people who get sick with dengue will develop severe dengue.